Accelerated-Cloud-Storage/Benchmarks/README.md

 # Benchmarks
 Repository for comparing ACS object storage to other existing solutions.

-The setup process is very similar to the standard SDK

-This requires installing both ACS and AWS Go and Python SDKs
+The setup process for ACS to the standard SDK.
+This requires installing both ACS and AWS Go/Python SDKs.

+Please refer to the acs-go and acs-python sdks for more details.

+AWS S3 setup
 Python